 Drivers authorized to drive any vehicle on university business must report any accident occurring while driving a university vehicle, any license suspension, and any conviction for a moving violation whether the violation occurred on or off the job.
 La Sierra University will conduct a Motor Vehicle Records (MVR) check if an individual meets any of the following situations:

-- Employees who drive or who are expected to drive on university business more than once a month whether using a university or a personal vehicle.
+- Employees (faculty, staff, students) who drive or who are expected to drive on university business more than once a month whether using a university or a personal vehicle.

 - Individuals offered employment into a job for which authorization to drive on university business is a requirement of the job.

-- Any student who wishes to drive a university vehicle, regardless of the frequency of driving.
+- Any registered student (age 21 or older) who desires to drive a university vehicle, regardless of the frequency of driving.

-- Anyone using a vehicle from the university Motor Pool or renting from an outside agency in the name of La Sierra University.
+- Anyone (faculty or staff) using a vehicle from the university Motor Pool or renting from an outside agency in the name of La Sierra University.

-- Anyone who has had a vehicular accident while on university business or in a university vehicle, irrespective of the frequency of driving on university business.
+- Anyone (faculty or staff) who has had a vehicular accident while on university business or in a university vehicle, irrespective of the frequency of driving on university business.

 To see if you are already approved on the Motor Vehicle Records Check list, go to this page.